Pablomfm/Intracranial_Hemorrhages/readme.txt

     	· '4.2 EDA & Descriptive Statistics of Predictors': exploring data analysis and descriptive statistics of the a priori predictor variables contained in 'ICH_cured.csv'.
 This Notebook contains the following steps:

 		1. Load data and metadata.
 		2. Check the pandas datatype and the a priori variable type of the dataset variables.
 		3. Exploring and making a statistical description of the a priori predictor variables.

+    	· '4.3 EDA & Descriptive Statistics of Dates (R)': this Notebook analyzes the relevant dates, which have been deleted in the databases shared in the repository for anonymization purposes.

+		1. Load data
+		2. Change dates into Date types
+		3. Descriptive statistics

     	· '5.1 Inferential Statistics - Hypothesis Contrasts (R)': this Notebook is designed to do an statistical analysis following the standards of biostatistics for multiple variables (False Discovery Rate - FDR correction of p-values was included):